News

 • the mobilization is absent or comes too late.

-Leadership and team mobilization therefore occupy a central place in this season.
+Team leadership and mobilization are therefore central to this season.
 It covers:

 • the role of managers and executives,